handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 :::

-This demo defines a different [`type`](@/api/options.md#type) for each column, and sets a few additional options for formatting numbers and dates.
+This demo sets a different [`type`](@/api/options.md#type) for each column, and configures a few additional options for formatting numbers and dates.

 ::: only-for javascript